Get FREE SHIPPING over $299 🚚

 What Shoes to Wear with a Dirndl?

-Women wear Ballet flats, Mary Jane pumps, and ankle boots with a Dirndl.
+Women wear Ballet flats, Mary Jane pumps, Haferlschuhe, and ankle boots with a Dirndl.
 All these footwear options look great with traditional Bavarian dress, hold up through long festival days, and won't leave you limping by sunset.
 Your dirndl shoe choice depends on the weather, the amount of walking you will do, and whether you prefer a classic or contemporary style.

 Traditional German Shoes Options for Women